Table of Contents

 What Is Homomorphic Encryption?

-How Homomorphic Encryption Works
+How Does Homomorphic Encryption Work?

 The Three Types of Homomorphic Encryption